The 5 New Ways to Perfect Your French Accent

 2. Listen and Repeat

 The key to perfecting any accent!
 Don’t just listen, but repeat what you hear out loud.
 While watching movies, pause and repeat phrases, attempting to mimic the accent with each try.
-Download podcasts to listen to on your way to work and use car CDs on commutes to pause and repeat works out loud.
+Download podcasts to listen to on your way to work and use car CDs on commutes to pause and repeat out loud.
 Not only will your accent improve ten-fold, but you’ll learn plenty of new vocabulary as well!

 3. Keep Your Vowels Clean

 The English language requires more tongue movement than French does; especially when it comes to vowels.
 Keep in mind French vowels should be clean and pure.
 Your tongue should lie flatter and move less than when speaking English.
-The consonants will be easier for English speakers to pronounce: all the same, learn how to release these with less force than you would speaking English.
+The consonants will be easier for English speakers to pronounce.
+All the same, learn how to release these with less force than you would speaking English.